 There are various types of insulation to fit your budget.
-Some examples are foam board, fiberglass, structural insulated panels and blown in wool.
-If you want to cause minimal disruption to your home life, add an external wall insulation covered with cladding.
+Some examples are foam board, fiberglass, structural insulated panels, and blown-in wool.
+If you want to cause minimal disruption to your home life, add external wall insulation covered with cladding.

 Keep Your Gutters Clear

 During Autumn, as the leaves start to fall from the trees, loose debris can build up in your gutters and cause a blockage.
 As the water can’t drain effectively, it leaks into the roof and walls of your home.
 If this excess moisture is left for long periods, dampness builds up which causes mold to grow in the walls of your home.
 To avoid this, make sure you clear out your gutters regularly.